diplomat-dataset/diplomat/README.md

 # conda install pytorch torchvision torchaudio cpuonly -c pytorch
 ```

-Feel free to connect us at  lihengli@stu.pku.edu.cn., if there is any problem.
+Feel free to contact us at  lihengli@stu.pku.edu.cn., if there is any problem.

 #### A.2 Data download